grexor/scanRBP/README.md

 * [Google docs](https://docs.google.com/document/d/1ejfayohzaKnLZfdyfINtEBLm4IacJBHxfC5eqSa1QLc/edit?usp=sharing) of the above PDF (comment if you like)

 ### Change log

+**Online**: September 2026
+* scanRBP is now available to try online, no installation required, as an analysis type in [expressRNA](https://www.expressrna.org)

 **v0.3**: February 2025
 * scan code speed-up using numpy